vijayleom/device-information-system/README.md

 - Using JDK21's Record class as DTO with primary validations done in an annotated way.
 This would avoid POJOs.
 - RECORD PATTERN helps us to use more specific actions specific to the cases like IU(In-Use), AV(Available) to be more modular and readable.
-- JDK21 comes with the Project Bloom's offering of Virtual Threads which are JVM managed lightweighted threads, unlike the traditional platform threads.
+- JDK21 comes with the Project Bloom's offerring of Virtual Threads which are JVM managed lightweighted threads, unlike the traditional platform threads.
 Need to explore more on incorporating to the project.
 - Project is covered with the API & Data JPA test.
 As part of BDD, this project can be leveraged to use KARATE API Testing, Which is industry best for API testing.

 ## Contributing